novuhq/novu/CONTRIBUTING.md

 ### Setup the project

-The project is a monorepo, meaning that it is a collection of multiple packages managed in the same repository.
+The project is a monorepo which implies that it is a collection of multiple packages managed in the same repository.

 To learn more about the project structure and running the project locally, please have a look [here](https://docs.novu.co/community-support/introduction#run-novu-locally).